RooCase/Instagram-Hashtag-Poster-To-Facebook/README.md

 # Instagram-Hashtag-Poster-To-Facebook

-This project allows you to share all the hashtags to a Facebook page using an Apify script and Facebook's Graph API.
+This project allows you to share all posts using a specific hashtag to a Facebook business page using an Apify script and Facebook's Graph API.

 # Requirements